awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 ## Creating Your Database Backup<a name="MySQL.Procedural.Importing.Backup"></a>

 Use the Percona XtraBackup software to create your backup\.
 Amazon RDS supports backup files created with the following versions of the Percona XtraBackup software:
++ For MySQL 5\.7, use Percona XtraBackup version 2\.4 or later\.
 + For MySQL 5\.6, use Percona XtraBackup version 2\.3\.

 We recommend that if you don't already have Percona XtraBackup installed, you use the latest version of the software available\.
-You can download Percona XtraBackup from [the Percona website](https://www.percona.com/downloads/XtraBackup/LATEST/)\.
+You can download Percona XtraBackup from [Download Percona XtraBackup](https://www.percona.com/downloads/XtraBackup/LATEST/)\.

 You can create a full backup of your MySQL database files using Percona XtraBackup\.
 Alternatively, if you already use Percona XtraBackup to back up your MySQL database files, you can upload your existing full and incremental backup directories and files\.

-For more information about backing up your database with Percona XtraBackup, see [Percona XtraBackup \- Documentation](https://www.percona.com/doc/percona-xtrabackup/LATEST/index.html) and [The innobackupex Script](https://www.percona.com/doc/percona-xtrabackup/2.1/innobackupex/innobackupex_script.html) on the Percona website\.
+For more information about backing up your database with Percona XtraBackup, see [Percona XtraBackup \- Documentation](https://www.percona.com/doc/percona-xtrabackup/LATEST/index.html) and [ The xtrabackup Binary](https://www.percona.com/doc/percona-xtrabackup/LATEST/xtrabackup_bin/xtrabackup_binary.html) on the Percona website\.

 ### Creating a Full Backup With Percona XtraBackup<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Backup.Full"></a>

-To create a full backup of your MySQL database files that can be restored from Amazon S3, use the Percona XtraBackup utility \(`innobackupex`\) to back up your database\.
+To create a full backup of your MySQL database files that can be restored from Amazon S3, use the Percona XtraBackup utility \(`xtrabackup`\) to back up your database\.

-For example, the following command creates a backup of a MySQL database and stores the files in the folder `/on-premises/s3-restore/backup` folder\.
+For example, the following command creates a backup of a MySQL database and stores the files in the folder `/s3-restore/backup` folder\.

 ```
-innobackupex --user=<myuser> --password=<password> --no-timestamp /on-premises/s3-restore/backup
+xtrabackup --user=<myuser> --password=<password> /s3-restore/backup
 ```

 If you want to compress your backup into a single file \(which can be split later, if needed\), you can save your backup in one of the following formats: